runfaj/react-nested-popper/README.md

   - <a href="https://github.com/robskidmore" target="_blank">robskidmore</a>, for helping plan out this package
   - <a href="https://github.com/runfaj" target="_blank">runfaj</a>, for creating this package
   - All contributors (code, issues, documentation, etc.) for helping make this package continually better

+## FAQ

+- **What's with all the weird dependencies?** Nearly all the dependencies listed are for the demo.
+The webpack bundle splits out to where the only things that are actually used in this package are a couple lodash methods and the popperjs library. react and react-dom are not included as they are peer dependencies.